height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=652705879086230&ev=PageView&noscript=1" />

 MEXICANO

-As we experimented with new expressions, we decided to roast the relatively unknown Mexicano agave.
+As we experimented with new expressions, we decided to roast the relatively unknown Mexicano Maguey.
 It closely resembles the Espadín agave but is very difficult to find.
-In fact, after five years, we produced less than 1,000 bottles.
-We discovered it provides a perfect balance between the Espadín and Barril expressions.
+In fact, we have produced less than 2,500 bottles of Mexicano since the beginning of our brand due to the Maguey’s rarity.
 This unique expression evokes a harmony of herbs, fresh grass, papaya, smoked wood, wet earth, and Mexico’s beloved piloncillo.

 Cooking: Earth oven, using wood and river stones